 The dust monitoring results found on Table 3 and Table 4 summarise the daily average $PM{2.5}$ and $PM{10}$ concentrations recorded and compared to the criteria set for this project.
-The daily average $PM{2.5}$ and $PM{10}$ concentrations were found to be within the criteria except on one occasion where there was an exceedance from Monitor 1 on 03/06/2023.
+The daily average $PM{2.5}$ and $PM{10}$ concentrations were found to be within the criteria except on two occasions from Monitor 1 on 05/07/2023 to 06/07/2023 for the PM10 concentration.
 Further monitoring is recommended, and dust controls should be implemented to minimise the impact on the surrounding residents.

 Exe cutive Summary ·ii

 List of Figuresi iii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Dust Criteria 3

 3.1 Applicable Standards 3

 3.2 Dust Criteria 3

 4. Methodology 4

 5. Monitoring Results 5

 6. Discussion and Recommendations 5

 7. Conclusions 6

 lmp ortant information about this report 7

 List of Figures

-e 1 Site plan
+Figur e 1 Site plan 2

-e 2 Site setupe 3 Site setup
+e 2 Site setup

-6
+e 3 Site setup

 List of Tables

 Table 1 Guideline values for dust particles PM 2.5 and PM 10 3

 2 Dust monitor specifications

 3 Daily average PM 2.5 Concentration

-rabie 4 Daily average PM 10 Concentration 5
+rabie 4 Daily average PM 10 Concentration Э

 List of Appendices

 Appe ndix 1 - Dust Monitoring Data 8